elastic/rally/docs/elasticsearch_plugins.rst

     --elasticsearch-plugins="x-pack:monitoring-http" --plugin-params="monitoring_type:'https',monitoring_host:'some_remote_host',monitoring_port:10200,monitoring_user:'rally',monitoring_password:'m0n1t0r1ng'"

 The ``monitoring_user`` and ``monitoring_password`` parameters are optional, the other parameters are mandatory.
-For more details on the configuration options, please see the `Monitoring plugin documentation <https://www.elastic.co/guide/en/x-pack/current/monitoring-production.html>`_.
+For more details on the configuration options check the `Monitoring plugin documentation <https://www.elastic.co/guide/en/x-pack/current/monitoring-production.html>`_.

-If you are behind a proxy, please set the environment variable ``ES_JAVA_OPTS`` accordingly on each target machine as described in the `Elasticsearch plugin documentation <https://www.elastic.co/guide/en/elasticsearch/plugins/current/_other_command_line_parameters.html#_proxy_settings>`_.
+If you are behind a proxy, set the environment variable ``ES_JAVA_OPTS`` accordingly on each target machine as described in the `Elasticsearch plugin documentation <https://www.elastic.co/guide/en/elasticsearch/plugins/current/_other_command_line_parameters.html#_proxy_settings>`_.

 Building plugins from sources
 -----------------------------